dev-tek/social_physics/README.md

 Cascading Style Sheets (CSS) - https://www.w3schools.com/css/default.asp

-Listed above are some tools and sources you can use to develop your own data analysis and visualizations.
+Listed above are some tools and resources you can use to develop your own data analysis and visualizations.

 I will adding to this repository as time allows.
 I have heard it said,“Without data, you're just another person with an opinion.”